takos22/baguette/docs/user_guide/view.rst

 --------------

 View functions allow you to handle a request made to a specific route.
+These functions need to be coroutines (functions defined with ``async def``) and the ``request`` parameter is optional.

 There are multiple ways to add them to your app, most notably the :meth:`Baguette.route` decorator:

 .. code-block:: python
     :linenos: